navinkumarsingh/Java/README.md

 # Java Programming for SDET - Learning & Practice

 Welcome!
-This repository documents my self-paced journey through the "Learn Java Programming" course by Pavan Kumar, tailored for SDET (Software Development Engineer in Test) roles.
+This repository documents my self-paced journey through the "Learn Java Programming" tailored for SDET (Software Development Engineer in Test) roles.

 ## About the Repository